Tampin (town): Transport

-Raod link
+Road link

 Tampin is well served by the Malaysian transport system.
 By car it is accessible by either North–South Expressway using the Simpang Ampat exit in neighbouring Malacca, or using Federal Route 1 which connects Tampin to Seremban and Johor Bahru.
 This town is also linked to Alor Gajah and Malacca City via Federal Route 61.
 Tampin is also the southern end of Federal Route 9 which begins in Karak in the east coast state of Pahang.
 Motorists from Malacca are thus able to access the East Coast Expressway to get to Kuantan or Kuala Terengganu while bypassing Kuala Lumpur.

 Pulau Sebang-Tampin railway station, the southern terminus of the Seremban Line.

 Railway

 In terms of public transport, Tampin is served by the KTMB railway since 1905.
 In fact, Gemas, which is part of Tampin district, is the meeting point of Peninsular Malaysia's eastern and western railway lines.
 The Pulau Sebang/Tampin railway station is in Pulau Sebang, which is on the Malaccan side, about 1 kilometer from the town centre.

-Since Malacca City does not has a railway station, people living in Malacca normally have to travel to this station in order to get on a train.
-There was a brach line from Pulau Sebang to Malacca City before World War II, but it was dismantled by the Japanese Imperial Army during the war for the construction of the infamous Burmese Death Railway.
+Since Malacca City does not have a railway station, people living in Malacca normally have to travel to this station in order to get on a train.
+There was a branch line from Pulau Sebang to Malacca City before World War II, but it was dismantled by the Japanese Imperial Army during the war for the construction of the infamous Burmese Death Railway.
 It was never rebuilt.